mnlipp/osgi-getting-started/CleaningUp.md

 running system.
 The first is resource consumption.
 When OSGi started in 1999, hardware wasn't as cheap as it is today.
-I found a [post](https://aqute.biz/pipermail/osgi_aqute.biz/2005-September/000004.html) by Peter Kriens[^PK] from 2005 where he wanted to evaluate OSGi on a device with 32-64MB RAM and 2-8MB Flash, USB and Ethernet costing less than $100.
+I found a [post](https://aqute.biz/pipermail/osgi_aqute.biz/2005-September/000004.html) by Peter Kriens from 2005 where he wanted to evaluate OSGi on a device with 32-64MB RAM and 2-8MB Flash, USB and Ethernet costing less than $100.
 Compare these requirements with what you get nowadays for $30 ([Raspberry Pi B+](https://www.raspberrypi.org/blog/price-cut-raspberry-pi-model-b-now-only-25/),